marksherriff/cs3240-f24-website/project.md

 __Goal:__ All projects must allow a user to upload files to Amazon S3.

 __Requirements:__ A major component of your system is to allow users to upload files to a permanent storage location (i.e. not directly to your Heroku installation).
 Using Amazon S3, implement the necessary features to allow users to upload the three file types listed in the requirements above and show that the files can be viewed by another member of the project through the website itself (not by just going directly to S3.)
-GitHub Actions CI MUST be operational with at least multiple test cases in order to earn full XP.
+GitHub Actions CI should be operational with at least multiple test cases in order to earn full XP.
 As you are just getting started with testing, this is more showing us that you have the process setup and that you have some passing tests.
 Your team must be updating GitHub Issues as appropriate throughout the rest of the project.

 __XP Allocation:__